-- To ensure a contemporary approach to the design of a dwelling. - · To ensure the design, form, architectural detailing and scale of each dwelling façade contributes to the streetscape.
+- · To ensure a contemporary approach to the design of a dwelling. - To ensure the design, form, architectural detailing and scale of each dwelling facade contributes to the streetscape.

-- 1. Dwellings must have a feature front entry point that provides a strong sense of entry to the front façade. - 2.
-Double storey dwellings must contain architectural details such as balconies and/or protrusions to articulate the front - 3.
-Any elevation facing a street (front or side) must not incorporate lightweight, infill panels above windows or door openings.
-The finish above the opening must match the finish on either side of the opening.
-Garage doors have separate requirements. - 4.
-Where there is an eave directly above the garage door opening, the panel above the garage door must match the colour of the garage door. - 5.
-Where there are no eaves directly above the garage door, the panel above the garage door must match the finish and colour of the wall on either side of the garage door. - Screens and feature walls must be integrated into the dwelling design.
+- The ground floor of any dwelling must have a ceiling height of at least 2700mm. - 2.
+Dwellings must have a feature front entry point that provides a strong sense of entry to the front façade. - Double storey dwellings must contain architectural details such as balconies and/or protrusions to articulate the front facade. - Any elevation facing a street (front or side) must not incorporate lightweight, infill panels above an opening. - Screens and feature walls must be integrated into the dwelling design.